oceanhq/streams/README.md

 ## Getting Started

-This service should work with minimal setup
+This service should work with minimal setup if you already have your Go environment set up.
+If not, see the [Go Getting Started guide](https://golang.org/doc/install).

 1. Install gin
   * `go get github.com/codegangsta/gin`